The Future

 in pre-planning

-The extraordinary project titled Mirrors of the Cosmos, a concerto to be composed by Daniel Asia for shakuhachi and orchestra, with Shawn Tairyu Head(a Grand master shakuhachi performer, and educator) as the featured soloist.
+Mirrors of the Cosmos is an extraordinary project—a concerto to be composed by yours truly for shakuhachi and orchestra, featuring Shawn Tairyu Head, a grand master shakuhachi performer and educator, as the soloist.

-This project represents a rare and historic artistic collaboration between East and West.
-A concerto for shakuhachi and orchestra is an uncommon yet powerful combination, and we believe Mirrors of the Cosmos has the potential to be a groundbreaking addition to the orchestral repertoire.
+It represents a rare and historic artistic collaboration between East and West.
+A concerto for shakuhachi and orchestra is an uncommon yet powerful combination, and we believe Mirrors of the Cosmos has the potential to become a groundbreaking addition to the orchestral repertoire.